Program to Advance Training in Health & Sciences (PATHS)

 You will need to submit a CV/resume and a copy of your most recent college transcript (unofficial or official copies will be accepted).

-We will also need to receive a recommendation form, completed by someone who knows your academic and professional goals and interests.
-Please give your recommender the following link with enough time to complete it before the deadline.
+We will also need to receive a recommendation form (see sample form here), completed by someone who knows your academic and professional goals and interests.
+Please give your recommender this link with enough time to complete it before the deadline.
 (We will not be accepting individual letters of recommendation outside of the recommendation form)

 We are extremely grateful to the following groups for their commitment for mentoring and their contributions to the program: